TribalNightOwl/okd4-esxi-helpernode-infra/README.md

 ## Usage
 Load the necessary ssh keys into an ssh-agent

-Update `files/pull-secret.json` with your own pull secret from RedHat

-Create a `.env` file based on the env.example from the repo

 Configure `playbooks/vars.yaml` to fit your environment

 ## To install the helper node